Schedule Your Diagnostic Consultation

 So, if you’re trying to prioritize your content promotion efforts, your buyer personas should be the ones who call the shots.

-In fact, discovering favorite "watering holes" is one of the main reasons why Inbound marketers invest the time in creating buyer personas.
-There’s no reason to guess what blogs they read, what social media channels they use, what trade groups they belong to, or what conferences they attend.
+In fact, discovering favorite "watering holes" is one of the main reasons why Inbound marketers invest time in creating buyer personas.
+There’s no reason to guess what blogs they read, social media channels they use, trade groups they belong to, or conferences they attend.

 Good, solid persona research uncovers that critical consensus you need to get your remarkable content in front of the right potential clients.

-What strategies have you used to make sure that your company’s website attracts the right visitors that are most similar to your ideal clients?
-Share your favorite tip in the Comments below.
+What strategies have you used to ensure that your company’s website attracts the right visitors, most similar to your ideal clients?
+Share your favorite tip in the comments below.